RacimoLab/it-docs/ssh.md

 future logins will use the key pair for authentication, and will not prompt for a password (assuming you login from your workstation, which has the private part of your key pair).

+**NOTE**: `ssh-copy-id` will blindly append the given key file to the remote `~/.ssh/authorized_keys` file.
+If you made a mistake or copied the same key multiple times, you may want to edit this file!
+Each line in the file corresponds to one key.

 ## Racimocomp systems